The Big One

-You may not quite know what it is or how it will go, but you know it’s important, it’s beautiful and it’s yours.
+You may not quite know what it is, but you know it’s important, it’s beautiful and it’s yours.
 Sometimes you can feel it breathing, talking to you, trying to find its way into the world.

 But life gets in the way.
 It’s hard to find the time to focus on it, it’s hard to stay motivated.
 There are so many other things that need your attention.
 And then there’s the self-doubt — what if this isn’t really anything at all?
 What if it doesn’t work?
 What if people don’t like it?

-Every process is unique, but a generous dose of accountability, focused time, thoughtful feedback and genuine encouragement is our tried and true recipe for production.
-It can also really help to be among others who are on similar journeys so that we can share our wins, face down our challenges and know that we’re never alone.
-This class is designed to offer all those things in big, luxurious quantities, so that our projects can make the long journey out of our minds and into the world where they can sparkle and shine and do their work.
+Every process is unique, but a generous dose of accountability, focused time, thoughtful feedback and genuine encouragement is our tried and true recipe for productivity.
+It can also help to be among others who are on similar journeys so that we can share our wins, face our challenges and know that we’re never alone.
+This class is designed to offer all those things in big, luxurious quantities, so that our projects can make the long journey out of our minds and into the world where they can sparkle and shine.

 Here’s how it works:

-We’ll meet every second week through the fall, winter and into spring in a small group to workshop our writing, talk about our process, gain direction and watch our word counts rise.
-In late November, once we’ve sunk into the process, we’ll road trip to a big manor house north of the city for a full weekend of writing games, workshopping and silent writing time.
-In addition, we’ll enjoy one Sunday afternoon a month of silent writing time at the Firefly studio, and in June we’ll wrap up with a big beautiful reading for friends and family (…if you choose to invite them.
+We’ll meet approximately every second week through the fall, some of the winter and into spring in a small group to workshop our writing, talk about our process, gain direction and watch our word counts rise.
+In November, as we begin to move deeper into our process, the two groups will gather together for an urban retreat to find a writing sanctuary, right here in the city.
+In January, once we’ve sunk deep into the process, we’ll road trip to a big manor house north of the city for a 3-night weekend of writing prompts, workshopping and silent writing time.
+In February when our energy is low we’ll take the month off, with the exception of a silent writing session at the studio.
+We’ll start up again in March, and at the end of May we’ll wrap up with a big beautiful reading for friends and family (…if you choose to invite them.
 No pressure.)

-The focus of this class won’t be on finishing necessarily, the focus will be on having a deep-reaching, productive writing experience.
+The focus of this class won’t be on finishing necessarily, but on having a deep-reaching, productive writing experience.
 Some participants will finish their projects and start new ones.
-Some will discover new ideas part-way through and will change track.
+Some will discover new ideas part-way through.
 Some will just keep swimming, even though the other shore is too far away to see.
-We’ll approach the idea of “accomplishment” with curiosity, knowing that it will look different for everyone and may morph as we go.
+We’ll approach the idea of “accomplishment” with curiosity, knowing that it will look different for everyone and may change as we go.

-Bi-weekly workshop groups will have six people in each (six with Chris and six with Britt on alternate weeks) and the studio afternoons, the retreat and the reading will bring the two groups together.
+Bi-weekly workshop groups will have six people in each (six with Britt in the afternoon and six with Chris in the evening).
+The urban retreat, the 3 night retreat, the silent writing sesson and the reading will bring the two groups together.

 Because we want groups that are balanced, diverse, and full of chemistry, this class is by application only.
 Participants will be chosen based on their fit with the group rather than writing “ability”.

-There are two scholarship spots of $250 available, one for women of colour including indigenous women, and one for anyone who would like to apply.
+There are two scholarship spots of $250 available, one for People of Colour including Black and Indigenous people, and one for anyone who would like to apply.
 You’ll be asked on the intake form if you would like to apply for a scholarship spot.

 This class is ideal for people who:

 Know that their work thrives when it’s being supported.
-(If you’re looking for a harsh or critical environment, or you believe that your writing requires harsh feedback in order to thrive, this isn’t the place for you.)
+(If you’re looking for a critical environment, or you believe that your writing requires harsh feedback in order to thrive, this isn’t the place for you.)

 This workshop won’t give you: